davidpots/playsongnotes/_songs/[Queen] We are the Champions.md

     [ use same chords for 2nd verse & chorus ]

+                  Am     Em                 Am     Em
-    I've taken my bows... and my curtain calls
+    I've taken my bows...... and my curtain calls
+                   Am                     Em                                Am   Em
-    You brought me fame & fortune & everything that goes w/ it I thank you all
+    You brought me fame & fortune & everything that goes w/ it, I thank you all C      F                C     F
-    But it's been no bed of roses... no pleasure cruise I consider it a challenge before the whole human race And I ain't gonna lose... (and I need just go!)
+    But it's been no bed of roses... no pleasure cruise C                    G/B         Am
+    I consider it a challenge before the whole human race D           G
+    And I ain't gonna lose... (and I need just go!)
+    G4       G   G4      G   G4           A
-    On... and on... and on... and on
+    On...... and on..... and on...... and on

+        D          F#m           Bm       G  A
         We are the champions, my friends
+            D             F#m               G    B7
         And we'll keep on fighting 'til the end
+        Em                      Gm         A6    A
+        We are the champions... we are the champions
+        D           C              F          G         G6/A
-        We are the champions... we are the champions No time for losers, 'cause we are the champions ......of the world
+        No time for losers, 'cause we are the champions Dm  G/D  Dm  G/D  Dm  G6/A
+        ......of the world

         (repeat chorus as desired)